-The policies that dominated Philippine labor policies are responsible for reducing the country's competitive position in labor-intensive activities.
-To say, however, that the failure to develop such competitive position was the outcome only of labor policies is, of course, not entirely correct.
-For that outcome had received reinforcement from the string of nationalistic laws that promoted protection for import-substituting industries (see Sicat [2002]).
-There was, therefore, an unintended alliance between the highly restrictive welfare laws of labor and the policy of protection for industry that discouraged growth based on comparative advantage.
+To say that the above was the outcome only of labor policies is, of course, not entirely correct.
+For that outcome had received re-enforcement from the string of nationalistic laws that promoted protection for import substituting industries [I recently had occasion to reflect on this issue; see Sicat (2002)].
+There was therefore an unintended alliance between the highly restrictive welfare laws of labor and the policy of protection for industry that discouraged growth based on comparative advantage.

-In fact, some part of the pro-labor union leadership was also one of the promoters of highly restrictive laws that consigned the country to a dominantly inward-looking kind of industrial development for decades.
-The same was complemented by limitations (until recently) made on the participation of foreign direct investment in many areas of economic activity.
-Thus, the country missed the big boat that propelled exports of other countries that depended on labor-intensive goods for early specialization in trade.
-For these countries, the labor-intensive export industries became the stepping stones for building an industrialized economy.
+In fact, some part of the pro-labor union leadership was also one of the promoters of highly restrictive laws that consigned the country to a dominantly inward looking kind of industrial development for decades.
+The same was complemented by limitations (until recently) made on the participation of foreign direct investment in participating in many areas of economic activity.
+Thus, the country missed the big boat that propelled exports of other countries that depended on these types of goods for early specialization in trade.
+For these countries, the labor intensive export industries became the stepping stones for building an industrialized economy.

 The policies for the mainstream labor market are very different from those that the government pursued to promote the overseas contract labor market.
 The government strongly facilitated the process of encouraging overseas labor contracts.
 When it discovered that the initial effort of getting the government at the center of the recruitment process was faulty, it ceded the work to the private sector.
 Of course, this was in response to a demand for private sector participation.
 The government listened to the private sector that was interested in promoting labor recruitment for overseas contract work.
 The government succeeded in building a beachhead for Filipino labor for employment in other countries by playing a very supportive role.
-This successful niche was found by allowing the market to work and extending participation of the recruitment of contract workers to a wide variety of private sector recruiters.
+This successful niche was found by allowing the market to work and extending participation of the recruitment of contract workers to a wide variety of private sector recruiters.1

-In contrast, within the domestic labor market, the government introduced a high degree of intervention in industrial relations and in the costing of labor.
-When the labor regulators and policy makers discovered the great gap between what they wanted to achieve and what was appearing in the market-a gap in the implementation of the unrealistic labor laws-they saw the gap as criminal violations of law rather than the impracticality of the laws.
-Hence, their solution was often to try to plug the loopholes that were perceived to be the cause of the violations.
+By contrast, within the domestic labor market, the government has introduced a high degree of intervention on industrial relations and on the costing of labor.
+When the labor regulators and policy makers discovered the great gap in what they want to achieve with what is appearing in the market - a gap in the implementation of the unrealistic labor laws - they saw the gap as criminal violations of law rather than the impracticality of the laws.
+So, their solution was often to try to plug the loopholes that were perceived to be the cause of the violations.
 The result was more regulation and more restrictions.
 The wrong perception that rigidity in legal provisions would help achieve favorable outcomes for labor only worsened the outcome in terms of raising the cost of labor.

-The sum of these interventions has led to the erosion of the country's competitive position as a potential provider of labor-intensive goods in international trade.
+The sum of these interventions has led to the erosion of the country's competitive position as a potential provider of labor intensive goods in international trade.
 Through welfare and protective labor laws and regulations, the government shut the economy out of taking advantage of the main line of labor-intensive industries that could have led to bigger employment.

-2.2.2.
 Employment policy: pro-employment vs. pro-"employed labor"